 Ask the GearJunkie staff what their favorite season is, and it would undeniably be flannel season — whether we’re raking leaves, warming up by the fire, or simply working from home.
 As hot days give way to cool mornings, we’re all looking forward to flanneling up.

 Today’s flannel is a far cry from the Seattle grunge scene or Paul Bunyan’s tack shop.
 More technical, less scratchy, and all-around comfortable, there are endless options for purveyors of plaid.
-Here are our staff’s favorites for fall 2020.
+Here are our staff’s favorites for 2021.

 Best Overall Flannel Shirt: Outerknown Rambler